Backpacking Minimalist: How to Travel with Less (Minimalist Travel)

 - 1x warm pants (jeans, etc.)

-- 1x compressable warm outer jacket with a windproof outer layer
+- 1x compressable warm down jacket and 1x rain jacket with windproof protection

 - 7 pair of undies